 Who are the top forex traders in the Philippines?

-The top forex brokers for forex traders in the Philippines are HF Markets, OctaFX, IC Markets, and XM Trading.
+The top forex brokers for forex traders in the Philippines are HF Markets, Octa, IC Markets, and XM Trading.
 Although it is important for you to do your research to choose a forex broker that has trading conditions matching your trading needs.

 Which forex broker charges the lowest fees?